IEEE-NITK/blog/_posts/2022-04-08-sessions-and-jwt.md

 ### __Sessions__

 After authorization, the server needs to generate a session ID and send it to the client.
 This is usually done by setting it to a cookie.
-The server stores the session id along with the user id for further reference.
-This is stored either in a database or an in-memory store like redis.
+The server stores the session ID along with the user ID for further reference.
+This is stored either in a database or an in-memory store like [Redis](https://redis.io/).
 The client then sends the session token on further requests to verify itself.
-Whenver there is a request, the server looks up the session id and retrieves the data from the database.
-If an user logs out, then the session id is removed from the storage.
+Whenver there is a request, the server looks up the session ID and retrieves the data from the database.
+If an user logs out, then the session ID is removed from the storage.

 OWASP provides a detailed article ([Link](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html)) on sessions which is a must read for anyone thinking of implementing sessions.
 Even if you end up using third party libraries, having this knowledge is essential.
 Here are some key points.